Month: June 2020

 Posted on Updated on

 It is interesting how often you see ads for some franchise offering that touts, “Become your own boss.”
-While that may not be all bad it is just the tip of the iceberg.
-The presentation below is intended to provide insight to people who may be considering starting their first company.
-This was from a one-hour presentation and glosses over a lot of things, such as the need for registrations and insurance, but for a first-timer, it could be helpful.
+While that may not be all bad, it is just the tip of the iceberg.
+The presentation below is intended to provide insight to people considering starting their first company.
+This was from a one-hour presentation that glosses over many things, such as the need for registrations and insurance, but it could be helpful for a first-timer.

-One of my first and most important lessons learned when I started my consulting company long ago was that paying attention to cash flow was far more important than focusing on my balance sheet.
-Once you understand a problem it becomes easy to alter what you do to manage it.
-For example, using fixed pricing based on tasks where we received 50% up-front and the remaining 50% upon acceptance of the deliverable smoothed out cash flow and that was a big help.
+One of the first and most important lessons I learned when I started my consulting company long ago was that paying attention to cash flow was far more important than focusing on my balance sheet.
+Once you understand a problem, altering what you do to manage it becomes easy.
+For example, using fixed pricing based on tasks where we received 50% up-front and the remaining 50% upon acceptance of the deliverable smoothed out cash flow, which was a big help.

 So, take a look and post any questions that you may have.
-If one person has a question it is likely that many more do as well!
+If one person has a question, many more will likely do as well!
 Cheers.

 The Coming Changes to Manufacturing